ghxiao/city-bench/README.md

 The second section contains the mapping axioms, which define a single ETL step, the syntax is an extension of the ontop mapping language (https://github.com/ontop/ontop/wiki/ObdalibObdaTurtlesyntax).
+Each mapping must also contain one ore more mapping axioms.
+A mapping axiom has an id and is defined either as a pair of source and target or as triple of source, transform, target:

+`mappingId map_id`
+`source source_id source_parameter`
+`transform transform_id transform_parameter`
+`target target_id target_parameter`

+`source source_id source_parameter` has to be configured according to the input source:

+* Postgres/PostGIS connections: `connection_id  sql_statement`

+* Text files: `file_id`

+* Python scripts:  `script_id parameter`

+* Constants: `constant const_id1 constid2 ...`

+`target target_id target_parameter` has to be configured according to the output source: